 "I don't come here very often," she told the crowd of 30,000, "so please make a big deal about it!"

-.
+It wasn't hard to.
 The homegrown superstar -- way before she became the biggest star in all the land, she was just a kid from Rochester Hills with dreams of ruling the world -- put on a stadium-worthy celebration that was part concert, part block party, and all fun.
 Whereas past Madonna extravaganzas have served to titillate or provoke, the focus here seemed to be on having a good time, plain and simple.

 Madonna offered up a fair number of selections from her latest, April's "Hard Candy."
 Whereas the record is a bit of a stiff, in person it sounded positively vital, with an explosive, show-closing "Give It 2 Me" sounding nothing less than apocalyptic in its urgency.